 One of my clients insisted on keeping a marketing company even though she had outgrown them.
 They had a long-term relationship, but she didn't see any ROI.
 The cost was that she could be building her business.
 The company that was once great for her was now just good.
 After two years of low returns, she moved to a different company and started seeing a return within 90 days.
 They wouldn't have been a great fit for her four years ago, but now they are the right ones.
 What a waste of time and money she spent those last two years with them.

-Another example is a friend of mine who started training for marathons with a friend.
-This friend put in a little more work and also was a little more genetically gifted.
-She became much faster than her running partner but still continued to train with her.
+Another example is a friend who started training for marathons with someone.
+This friend put in a little more work and was a little more genetically gifted.
+She became much faster than her running partner but continued to train with her.
 She would never reach her finish time goal if she continued to work out in the ‘good' and not push herself.
 She had a choice to decrease her training with her friend and move up into the more advanced running club.
 She had to weigh what was more important to her.
 In the end, her running partner was sad but understood.
 After moving into the higher-level group, she took 40 minutes off her marathon time!

-If you owned a restaurant and kept something on your menu that people weren't ordering any more, and you had to throw that food away every week, it would be much more apparent to determine what to let go of.
+If you owned a restaurant and kept something on your menu that people weren't ordering anymore, and you had to throw that food away every week, it would be much more apparent to determine what to let go of.

 I also don't market business travel keynotes and workshops anymore unless I'm asked to do it when that used to be my primary focus.
 Having too many services and offerings can be overwhelming.
 When travel stopped with COVID, it wasn't a priority anymore.
-I focused my efforts on working and managing remotely, a topic I'd also been teaching for a decade but wasn't as relevant.
+I focused on working and managing remotely, a topic I'd also been teaching for a decade but wasn't as relevant.

 A few years ago, I deleted (not just stopped using) all my social media except YouTube and LinkedIn.
 I was spending too much time on all channels for my business and not connecting with anyone anywhere.
 Instead, I doubled down on LinkedIn, and what I do there went from good to…gooder (still working on the great!).